kingaling/pydf2json/README.rst

 1. pydf.py
     - Expand on the summary to include the following:
         - [w] Add the type of Launch and maybe trigger on some keywords like cmd.exe and .vbs to indicate malware.
-        - [ ] Possibly provide information on what objects contain js instead of just giving a count.
+        - [x] Possibly provide information on what objects contain js instead of just giving a count.

 2. pydf2json.py
-    - [w] Ongoing testing to see what breaks the json construction.
+    - [x] Ongoing testing to see what breaks the json construction.
-    - [w] More robust error checking.
+    - [x] More robust error checking.
 It is currently weak because I have mainly been concerned with making things work.
     - [x] Fix stream decoding: If stream decoding fails then store encoded stream instead of erroring out.
-    - [ ] Currently have only 2 functioning PNG decoders.
-I have only come across PDF's that use algo 1 and 2.
+    - [w] Currently have only 2 functioning PNG decoders.
-    - [ ] Currently no TIFF decoder.
+    - [D] Currently no TIFF decoder.
 Haven't come across a need to provide it.
-    - [ ] Stream extension processing is non-existent.
+    - [D] Stream extension processing is non-existent.
 Haven't come across a PDF that uses it yet.

 3. LaikaBOSS module creation.
     - [ ] Code and test explode_pdf.py

+- D = Don't care.
+After all the PDF's I've researched, I still have no reason to provide this capability.
-- w = working
+- w = Working
-- x = done
+- x = Done